United States Congress: 18th century

-1830s–1900s: Partisan Era
+19th century

+In 1800, Thomas Jefferson's election to the presidency marked a peaceful transition of power between the parties.
+John Marshall, 4th chief justice of the Supreme Court, empowered the courts by establishing the principle of judicial review in law in the landmark case Marbury v.
+Madison in 1803, effectively giving the Supreme Court a power to nullify congressional legislation.

-These years were marked by growth in the power of political parties.
-The watershed event was the Civil War which resolved the slavery issue and unified the nation under federal authority but weakened the power of states' rights.
+The Civil War, which lasted from 1861 to 1865, resolved the slavery issue and unified the nation under federal authority but weakened the power of states' rights.
 The Gilded Age (1877–1901) was marked by Republican dominance of Congress.
 During this time, lobbying activity became more intense, particularly during the administration of President Ulysses S. Grant in which influential lobbies advocated for railroad subsidies and tariffs on wool.
 Immigration and high birth rates swelled the ranks of citizens and the nation grew at a rapid pace.
-The Progressive Era was characterized by strong party leadership in both houses of Congress as well as calls for reform; sometimes reformers said lobbyists corrupted politics.
+The Progressive Era was characterized by strong party leadership in both houses of Congress and calls for reform; sometimes reformers said lobbyists corrupted politics.
 The position of Speaker of the House became extremely powerful under leaders such as Thomas Reed in 1890 and Joseph Gurney Cannon.
-The Senate was effectively controlled by a half dozen men.